List of regions by past GDP (PPP): 1830–1938 (Bairoch)

 The following estimates were made by the economic historian Paul Bairoch.
 Contrary to most other estimates on this page, the GNP (at market prices) is given here in 1960 US dollars.
 Unlike Maddison, Bairoch allows for the fluctuation of borders, basing his estimates mostly on the historical boundaries at the given points in time.

 1500–1870 (Lo Cascio/Malanima)

 The following estimates are taken from a revision of Angus Maddison's numbers for the whole of Europe by the Italian economists Elio Lo Cascio and Paolo Malanima.
 According to their calculations, the basic level of European GDP (PPP) was historically higher, but its increase was less pronounced.

 Empires

-Indian empires (1–1947 CE)
+Indian empires (AD 1–1947)

 Angus Maddison's below GDP estimates for Indian subcontinent (including modern Pakistan and Bangladesh) refer to the following empires:

-^ At year 1, year 1000, year 1500 and till the start of British colonisation in India in 17th century, India's GDP always varied between ~25 - 65% world's total GDP, which dropped to 2% by Independence of India in 1947.
+^ At year 1, year 1000, year 1500 and till the start of British colonisation in India in 17th century, India's GDP always varied between ~22 - 33% world's total GDP and was the largest economy in the world from year 1 until year 1500, which dropped to 2% by Independence of India in 1947.
 At the same time, the Britain's share of the world economy rose from 2.9% in 1700 up to 9% in 1870 alone.